Italian Island Summer (Wish I Bought a Camera Before Traveling)

 I walked down the hallway, passing all the gates to find– of course as Italy would– a gelato cart.

-A tiny gelato cart with a man wearing an apron had a queue of about 5 people and at the front was an Italian grandpa with a hat one only wears on a yacht, enjoying his two scoops of gelato on a cone.
+A tiny decorated gelato cart with a man wearing an apron had a queue of about 5 adults and at the front was an Italian grandpa with a hat one only wears on a yacht, enjoying his freshly scooped gelato on a cone.

+Spiritually young.
 He was a real life version of the grandpa from Up.
-Are you kidding me, I thought, how is Italy so cute?!

-I landed in Naples and immediately took a local taxi to catch a hydrofoil out.
+I landed and felt the coastal humidity immediately, exited and took a local taxi to catch a hydrofoil.

 She sent me a selfie of herself: